Queen's Market

 Queen's Market, also known as Queen's Road Market, and Green Street Market, is a historic street market in the London Borough of Newham.
 It lies adjacent to Green Street and Upton Park tube station.

 The street market originated in Green Street at the boundary between East Ham and West Ham in the late Victorian era when the new suburb of East Ham began to be developed.
 Originally the stall holders were English Cockney, Gypsy communities and Jewish traders from Whitechapel and the East End, selling clothing and vegetables.
 The traders were pushed into Queen's Road in 1904 to stop them obstructing the main road and to allow for the passage of trams.
 It was not until 1925 that the borough obtained statutory powers to regulate street markets.

 Since the late 1960s and 1970s South Asians from India, Pakistan, Bangladesh, Sri Lanka and Asian-Africans started moving families into homes locally and set up stalls and shops along Green Street and inside Queen's Market.
 Today Queen's Market has a specialist retail offer of South Asian and African food and textiles.
-Queen's is one of London's most ethnically diverse street markets serving communities from African, Afro-Caribbean, South Asian, South American and newer European communities with cheap, affordable and culturally-appropriate food and clothes.
+Queen's is one of London's most ethnically diverse street markets serving communities from African, Afro-Caribbean, South Asian, South American and newer European communities with affordable and culturally-appropriate food and clothes.